 Studio Art (BA and minor)

-The Department of Art offers both the Bachelors of Art (BA – Studio Art) and the Bachelors of Fine Arts (BFA – Studio Art) degrees.
+The Department of Art offers both the Bachelor of Arts (BA – Studio Art) and the Bachelor of Fine Arts (BFA – Studio Art) degrees.
 The Art Education program (Art with All-level Teaching Certification) is being offered in conjunction with the College of Education.
-The Master of Fine Arts is now open for Applications!
+The Master of Fine Arts is now open for applications!